 In addition to penalties that may include possible suspension of driver’s licenses, community service, and required payment of various fees or costs, a criminal record can also create substantial hardships with many college or employment applications.
 Certain serious criminal offenses may even result in minors being tried as adults.

 If you or your child were detained anywhere in Denton County for an alleged juvenile crime, it will be in your best interest to immediately retain legal counsel.
-Law Offices of Richard C. McConathy can fight to help you achieve the most favorable outcome to your case, including possibly having the criminal charges minimized or completely dismissed.
+The Law Offices of Richard C. McConathy can fight to help you achieve the most favorable outcome to your case, including possibly having the criminal charges minimized or completely dismissed.

 Alleged juvenile offenders can be charged with many of the same violations of state law as adults.
 Some of the most common misdemeanor and felony offenses that children are accused of include, but are not limited to:

-Minors can be referred to juvenile courts in Texas when they alleged commit acts that constitute engaging in delinquent conduct or conduct indicating a need for supervision (CINS).
+Minors can be referred to juvenile courts in Texas when they allegedly commit acts that constitute engaging in delinquent conduct or conduct indicating a need for supervision (CINS).
 How alleged conduct is classified can play a major role in the possible punishments an alleged juvenile offender may face.

 Delinquent conduct is defined by the Juvenile Justice Code as conduct, other than a traffic offense, that violates a penal law of the state of Texas and is punishable by imprisonment or by confinement in jail, or a violation of a reasonable and lawful order which was entered by a juvenile court.
 Serious offenses classified as delinquent conduct may be punishable by sentences in the Texas Juvenile Justice Department (TJJD).